Compute Finance is in early access.

 The Problem

 LLM inference pricing is fragmented.
-Every provider quotes pricing differently — per token, per character, per request, per tier.
+Every provider quotes pricing differently — per token, per character, per request, per model.
 There is no standardized way to benchmark or compare the cost of AI computation across models and providers.
 You need a verifiable pricing reference you can audit independently.

 The Solution